Ground Water, Caves, and Temperature

 Source: US Geological Survey, Geologic map of Clarke County, Virginia

-"Speleogenesis" outside of caves has also created massive, clearly-visible formation on the sides of the Three Little Gorges of the Yangtze River at Wushan, China.
+"Speleogenesis" outside of caves has also created massive, clearly-visible formations on the sides of the Three Little Gorges of the Yangtze River at Wushan, China.
 Groundwater, saturated with lime, evaporates when it reaches a spring on the cliffs of a grotto.
+When travertine is deposited faster than rainfall dissolves it, the formation continues to grow.

-Closer to home, underneath the Lincoln Memorial are stalactites formed after acid rain dripped over the marble and especially through the cement stairs.
-Some stalactites reached 7' long by 1957, just 35 years after the monument was completed.1
+Closer to home, underneath the Lincoln Memorial are stalactites formed after acid rain dripped across the marble and through the cement stairs.
+Some stalactites had reached 7' long by 1957, just 35 years after the monument was completed.1

 Commercial cave guides may claim visitors are looking at "million-year-old formations."
 The limestone/dolomite bedrock in which the cave formed could be 500 million years old, but the cave itself may date back to no more than 600,000 years.
 The formations (stalactites, stalagmites, "fried eggs," etc.) may have formed in less than 1,000 years.
 Tourists who look at the bottom of stalactites broken off by thoughtless collectors/tourists in the last century may find soda straws that are younger than their grandparents.

-There are even stalactites underneath Metrorail platforms.
+Stalactites have formed underneath Metrorail platforms in Northern Virginia.
 The calcium carbonate in mortar has dissolved, but as water droplets evaporated underneath the platform the CaCO3 was deposited in the form of a soda straw.

 soda straws at West Falls Church Metro station